Arctvrvs/64-bit-CPU/docs/spec_fetch_fence.md

 increments the counter, and each `retire_branch_i` pulse decrements it if non-zero. `allow_load_o` is asserted only when no fences are pending.

+In the Python golden model the fence is triggered by the synthetic `SPEC_FENCE` instruction (`0x0000200F`).
+Loads executed while a fence is pending raise a `"spec"` exception until a branch instruction retires.

 A simple Python model is provided for unit tests.